 Monroe County Correctional Facility is located in Monroe County, PA and is the jail for the county.
 Are you looking for someone locked up at Monroe County Correctional Facility?
 This page gives you information about everything you might need to know about Monroe County Correctional Facilitysuch as the following: How to do a jail inmate search.
 How to view Monroe County Correctional Facility mugshots.
 The jail’s phone number and address.
 How to post bail.
 Booking and intake procedures.
 Court records.
-And much much more…
+And much more…

 |On this page you will find: (click to jump to section)|